Skip to main content

-Indecent exposure is a criminal offense where someone exposes their private parts or body to another person.
+Indecent exposure is a criminal offense where someone exposes their private parts or body in the presence of another person.
 Exposure could have been intended as a joke, for sexual arousal, sexual gratification, or to offend another.
 If someone else is offended or annoyed by the exposure, it could lead to criminal charges.

 Exposure and other indecent acts often involve some misunderstanding.
-A one-time mistake should not necessarily have to permanently harm someone's future.
-Before agreeing to a plea deal offered by the prosecutor, it is important to understand your rights.
+A one-time mistake should not necessarily have to harm someone’s future permanently.
+Before agreeing to a plea deal, the prosecutor offers, it is essential to understand your rights.
 The information below provides an overview of indecent exposure charges and finding the right criminal defense lawyer.

 What Is Indecent Exposure?

-Indecent exposure is a broad term that generally refers to public exposure of private body parts.
-Exposure could involve public masturbation, sex in public, public urination, or being naked in public that is considered indecent by others.
-For example, flashing female breasts during a Mardi Gras parade could be considered indecent exposure, in some jurisdictions.
+Indecent exposure is a broad term generally referring to public exposure of private body parts.
+Exposure could involve public masturbation, sex in public, public urination, or being naked in public, which is considered indecent by others.
+For example, in some jurisdictions, flashing female breasts during a Mardi Gras parade could be considered indecent exposure.

 Indecent exposure is generally considered a sex crime.
 Other related sex crimes may include: